ManticoreTechnologies/evrmail/README.md

 ## 📝 License

-© 2025 Manticore Technologies, LLC®
+© 2025 Manticore Technologies®

 ---

-EvrMail is a product of Manticore Technologies®, LLC.
+EvrMail is a product of Manticore Technologies®.
 All rights reserved.